Bacalar Lagoon Mexico: The Complete Travel Guide

 La Kinta cafe

-La Playta Bacalar
+La Playita Bacalar

-Besides the delicious food, you will enjoy the beautiful setting lush garden between trees and right on the lagoon, where you can eat while enjoying a lovely view.
+Besides the delicious food, you will enjoy the beautiful setting, lush garden between trees, and right on the lagoon, where you can eat while enjoying a lovely view.

 The WIFI is crap, just like in every restaurant and hotel in Bacalar.